maneesh51/maneesh51.github.io/content/outreach/rcc26/index.md

   - Scientific Outreach
 ---

 The **Reservoir Computing Conference 2026 (RCC26)** is an international conference dedicated to the field of reservoir computing and related machine learning approaches.

+## Co-organizing
+I am co-organizing this conference together with [Prof. Merten Stender](/collaborators/merten-stender/) and the CPSME team at TU Berlin.

+For more information, please visit the [official conference website](https://www.tu.berlin/en/cpsme/research/conferences/reservoir-computing-conference-rcc-2026).

 ## Conference Information